-Why the choice of area is essential in the Maldives
+Why Choosing the Right Area Matters in the Maldives

 Malé & Hulhumalé